 1. Self-Employment Tax Deduction

 Everyone has to pay into Social Security and Medicare from their income.
 With an employer, the company will pay for half while you pay the other half.
-If you’re self-employed, you have to make those full payments yourself.
+For the self-employed individual, you have to make those full payments yourself.

 2. Health Insurance Deduction